-An optical audio cable, commonly known as a TOSLINK cable due to its origins as the TOSHIBA cable, is a fiber optic connection that is fast becoming the standard for audio cables.
+An optical audio cable, commonly known as a TOSLINK cable because of its origins as the TOSHIBA cable, is a fiber optic connection that is fast becoming the standard for audio cables.

-If all you need is a short cable, you can use a cable with plastic optical fibers, as no difference in quality will be detected unless you are over a hundred feet away and transmitting at high levels of bandwidth.
+If all you need is a short cable, you can use a cable with plastic optical fibers, as no difference in quality will be detected unless you are over a hundred feet away and transmitting at high levels of capacity.

 There is no difference in performance between 5mm and 8mm as it is just the outer diameter of the cable and therefore does not affect the connectors at all.

 It’s a good idea to make sure there are no sharp kinks in the optical audio cable, as this will cause it to malfunction or not work at all.

-Keep in mind that smaller consumer products such as CD players will not see a decrease in quality due to low bandwidth in the way that a home theater system would.
+Keep in mind that smaller consumer products such as CD players will not see a decrease in quality due to low bandwidth in how a home theater system would.